Halcyoninae/Halcyon_v2/README.md

 This program uses external libraries and framework, and their attributed licenses can be found [here](LICENSE.txt).

+Any copyright or legals to do with the audio being played is at the expense of the end-user.

 ## Screenshots
 *Note these are not the latest screenshots for the current main branch.*<br>
 <img src="docs/unknown.png" alt="sc1" width="35%" height="35%" />